phreid/somethingBorrowed/README.md

 ## Contributions

 ### Paul Reid
 Wrote the backend server and database code.
 Built the frontend login/signup flow, the add item functionality, and the image uploading feature.
+Deployed the site and created the Github Actions workflow.

 ### Imogene McDonald
 Built the requests functionality, including backend database models and endpoints, and the interface components.
 Developed the item card actions and conditionally rendered elements of the cards.
 Wrote most modals needed to edit, rate or request items.